Runcorn pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Runcorn right now?

-On 25 June 2026, overall pollen levels in Runcorn are high.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Runcorn are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Runcorn tomorrow?

-On 26 June 2026, pollen conditions in Runcorn will be similar to today, with grass at high levels, cypress at low levels
+On 17 July 2026, pollen conditions in Runcorn will be different from today, with artemisia at low levels, cypress at low levels, grass at low levels

 Is pollen expected to decrease in Runcorn this week?